MyGit

 }

-Altogether, this is 58 lines of code (not counting whitespace), and achieves about 122 TFLOPs on an RTX 4090.
-(74% of theoretical max.)
+Altogether, this is less than 100 lines of code, and achieves about 155 TFLOPs on an RTX 4090.
+(93% of theoretical max.)
 We’ll go through some of these primitives more carefully in the next section, the ThunderKittens manual.

 But ThunderKittens does use a bunch of modern stuff, so it has fairly aggressive requirements.

 • CUDA 12.3+.
-Anything after CUDA 12.1 will probably work, but you'll likely end up with serialized wgmma pipelines due to a bug in those earlier versions of CUDA.
+Anything after CUDA 12.1 will probably work, but you'll likely end up with serialized wgmma pipelines on H100s due to a bug in those earlier versions of CUDA.
+We do our dev work on CUDA 12.6, because we want our kittens to play in the nicest, most modern environment possible.

 sudo apt update